abmajith/verilog-riscV32I-machine/README.md

 *RV32I* Instruction set can be classified into 7 classes (in a simple human-readable way), they are

-**Arithmetic Instructions** like addition, subtraction, and bitwise operations.
+**Arithmetic Instructions** like addition, subtraction, and logical bitwise operations.

-**Load and Store Instructions** deals with loading data from memory to register, and store data from the register in memory.
+**Load and Store Instructions** deals with loading data from memory to register, and store data from register to memory area.

-**Control Transfer Instructions** deal with the flow of the program, they are conditional (think of if else statement based on register values), unconditional (strict jump), procedure calls and returns.
+**Control Transfer Instructions** deal with the flow of the program, they are conditional (think of if else statement operations on register values), unconditional (strict jump), procedure calls and returns.

 **Data Transfer Instructions** move data within registers or performing operations